 Don’t let summer stop your groove

-With the summer in full swing, many students are taking breaks from their music lessons to engage in more seasonal activities.
-What many students don’t realize, however, is the importance of continuing practice throughout their break; a point I often push on my students.
-As practice time diminishes, so do many of the important physical […]
+With summer in full swing, many students take breaks from their music lessons to enjoy seasonal activities.
+While that’s understandable, what many students don’t realize is the importance of continuing to practice throughout their break — a point I always stress with my students.
+As practice time diminishes, so do the critical physical and mental […]

 Get your child a full size guitar so they can grow into it…